ava-labs/ava-sim/README.md

 ##### Send Transaction
 Once you've added your network and imported the address with all the funds, you can send a transaction like you normally would in MetaMask.
-Enjoy!
+Have fun!

 ### Example: [TimestampVM](https://github.com/ava-labs/timestampvm)
 For those that have yet to create their own VM, you can run `./scripts/timestampvm.sh` to start your own network + subnet running the `TimestampVM`.
 After initial network startup,